Igyeom/orangeBotSource/README.md

 # Add the Original Bot to your Server here: https://bit.ly/addorangebot

 The original Orange Bot refills its juice 6AM and 6PM EST every day.
-Replace 'Your Client ID' in Line 48 of the Python File with your Client ID.
+Replace 'Your Token' in Line 48 of the Python File with your Bot Token.

 Use .refillcode to send a refill code to your Python Console.